The Faculties and School of Studies

 Further information is available on the website: www.waikato.ac.nz/fmis.

-The Faculty of Science and Engineering offers a range of innovative programmes for the undergraduate degrees of Bachelor of Engineering with Honours, Bachelor of Science, and the Bachelor of Science (Technology).
-Graduate degrees offered include the Master of Engineering, Master of Science, Master of Science (Research), and Master of Science (Technology), all of which may be awarded with Honours, the Master of Philosophy, and the Doctor of Philosophy.
-There is also a range of graduate and postgraduate certificates and diplomas available.
-The Faculty provides strongly research-led education, and more than 240 students are enrolled in masters and doctorate degrees.
-The Faculty hosts several research centres and a research institute including the International Centre for Terrestrial Antarctic Research, the Centre for Biodiversity and Ecology Research, the Waikato Centre for Advanced Materials, the Technology, Environmental, Mathematics and Science Education Research Centre, The Energy Research Group and the Environmental Research Institute.
+The Faculty of Science and Engineering offers a unique interdisciplinary environment with degree programmes across life sciences, earth sciences and the whole range of engineering.
+The Faculty of Science and Engineering's undergraduate degrees consist of the Bachelor of Engineering with Honours, Bachelor of Science, and the Bachelor of Science (Technology).
+Graduate degrees, which may be awarded with Honours, include the Master of Engineering, Master of Science, Master of Science (Research), Master of Science (Technology), Master of Environmental Science, and the Master of Engineering Professional Practice.
+The Master of Philosophy, and the Doctor of Philosophy are also available as well a range of graduate and postgraduate certificates and diplomas.
+The Faculty provides strongly research-led education, and has more than 270 students enrolled in masters and doctorate degrees.
+The Faculty hosts two research institutes and several research centres including: The Environmental Research Institute, and Te Waiora (the Joint Institute for Freshwater Management hosted jointly with NIWA), the International Centre for Terrestrial Antarctic Research, the Centre for Biodiversity and Ecology Research, the Waikato Centre for Advanced Materials, and the Energy Research Group.
 The Faculty also hosts the Waikato Radio Carbon Dating Laboratory.

 The School is a member of an elite group of business schools that have earned "Triple Crown" status - the leading international acknowledgment of excellence in business education.
 It is accredited by AACSB International (the US-based Association to Advance Collegiate Schools of Business), the world’s longest established assessor of business education, EQUIS (European Quality Improvement System) and AMBA (The Association of MBAs).
 Only 1% of the world’s business schools have met the strict standards of all three accreditation bodies and earned this distinction of excellence.

-Waikato Management School offers general and specialist management undergraduate qualifications, as well as specialist masters programmes with either a professional or research focus on Management Studies, Electronic Commerce, Professional Accounting or Professional Management.
+Waikato Management School offers general and specialist management undergraduate qualifications, as well as specialist masters programmes with either a professional or research focus on management studies, digital business and professional accounting.
 It also offers general management masters degrees that develop comprehensive management and leadership skills: a Master of Business and Management for recent graduates and a Master of Business Administration for participants with management experience.